 Like any good story, use an example of how there was an issue that your method would be able to solve.
 Then your brand becomes the hero, and your audience is well connected to your story and how your brand is the needed solutions.

-An example of this would be if a dermintologist tells a story of a patient that had a horrible complexion due to acne, and the acne was preventing her from wanting to be around other kids and lowering her selfesteem.
+An example of this would be if a dermatologist tells a story of a patient that had a horrible complexion due to acne, and the acne was preventing her from wanting to be around other kids and lowering her self-esteem.
 After her treatment, her confidence increased dramatically and she went to the school dance with his new boyfriend.
-This is the benefit, the dermintologist was able to solve the problem and establish a connection that relates to the targeted audience.
+This is the benefit, the dermatologist was able to solve the problem and establish a connection that relates to the targeted audience.

 Benefiting your Targeted Audience

 Determine who your targeted audience is by knowing what crowd your products and services are going to appeal to most.

 Your products and services should change depending on the specific needs of that targeted customer.

 For example, a company offering low cost organizational materials can appeal to all types of crowds.
 College students want a place for storing clothes and food items, and a family wants to organize their kids’ toys and recreational items.
 It's common that multiple audiences will share some of the same needs, such as your product will reduce the chances of injury due to tripping and falling.

 While your products and services you offer are the same, your approach with the two different buyers may differ in relation to their specific uses for the products.
 So, making relatable solutions for the customer’s specific needs is what the focus should be on.
 How each of them are going to benefit from your products and services.

 Connecting on an Emotional Level